 As an Indonesian person, I have to admit that this is my first time going to Bali.
 I have gone to some other island in Indonesia, and even abroad, but this is my first time to Bali.
 Everybody knows that Bali is beautiful, and everything is quite cheap, so I won’t talk about it.

-Instead, I will talk about information tecnology (IT) in Bali, specifically about Internet access and mobile stuff.
-Internet Access is quite easy to get, four stars and five stars hotels provides Internet access over WIFI, and sometimes I can find it at dining places.
-You can also access the Internet through GPRS or thorough 3G data connection with your cellphone.
-Starter pack for GSM is very cheap, but the internet access cost is quite expensive (25 rupiah/kb, or about 2.8 USD/megabyte, at current rate).
+Instead, I will talk about information technology (IT) in Bali, specifically about Internet access and mobile stuff.
+Internet Access is quite easy to get, four stars and five stars hotels provide Internet access over WIFI, and sometimes I can find it at dining places.
+You can also access the Internet through GPRS or through 3G data connection with your cell phone.
+Starter pack for GSM is very cheap, but the internet access cost is quite expensive (25 rupiahs/kb, or about 2.8 USD/megabyte, at current rate).

 And now, as the AOSSS is over, I can extend my stay here, and enjoy my honeymoon.